Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe: Results

-The frequency-duration distribution of \ac{VRE} portfolio droughts also illustrates the \textit{portfolio effect}, i.e.,~droughts identified by lower thresholds (see white spaces in the portfolio row in Figure~\ref{fig:frequency_3d_DE_ES_CP_4_techs} are less frequent when wind and solar \ac{PV} are combined due to complementary wind and solar availability.
+The frequency-duration distribution of \ac{VRE} portfolio droughts also illustrates the \textit{portfolio effect}, i.e.,~droughts identified by lower thresholds (see white spaces in the portfolio row in Figure~\ref{fig:figure_2} are less frequent when wind and solar \ac{PV} are combined due to complementary wind and solar availability.
 Hardly any \ac{VRE} portfolio droughts arise for lower thresholds.
-For higher thresholds, their frequency still is much lower than for single technologies (compare highlighted frequencies in each column in Figure~\ref{fig:frequency_3d_DE_ES_CP_4_techs}).
+For higher thresholds, their frequency still is much lower than for single technologies (compare highlighted frequencies in each column in Figure~\ref{fig:figure_2}).

-The Figure also illustrates the geographical \textit{balancing effect}, as droughts occur less often in an ideal European interconnection than in single countries.
+Figure~\ref{fig:figure_2} also illustrates the geographical \textit{balancing effect}, as droughts occur less often in an ideal European interconnection than in single countries.
 This is true for both single \ac{VRE} technologies and portfolios.
 The reason for this is that periods of low solar and wind availability are not perfectly correlated across Europe \cite{roth_geographical_2023}.
-For example, assuming a relative threshold $\tau = 0.75$, there have been on average approximately eight and five \ac{VRE} portfolio droughts per year in Germany and Spain that lasted at least one week, respectively, while less than four of such events occurred in Europe.
+For example, assuming a relative threshold $\tau_{0.75}$, there have been on average approximately eight and five \ac{VRE} portfolio droughts per year in Germany and Spain that lasted at least one week, respectively, while less than four of such events occurred in Europe.
+For on- and offshore wind, the \textit{balancing effect} mitigates drought frequency, particularly for drought events identified by lower thresholds, i.e.,~more severe wind droughts.
+This effect is visualized by the additional white space in Figure~\ref{fig:figure_2} and the frequency-duration distributions in Figure~\ref{fig:figure_SI7} when in the European copperplate scenario compared to Germany or Spain, respectively.

 In the \ref{sec:sup_inf}, we provide additional results on the seasonality of drought patterns for Europe under the assumption of perfect interconnection.
-For low thresholds and events lasting longer than a few days, \ac{PV} droughts are more frequent in winter, while wind droughts are more frequent in summer (Figure~\ref{fig:frequency_seasonal_3d_CP_4_techs}).
-The \ref{sec:sup_inf} also shows return periods, which are the reciprocals of yearly frequencies.
-Similar to frequencies, return periods vary substantially between technologies and regions (see Section~\ref{ssec:sup_inf_return_periods}.)
+For low thresholds and events lasting longer than a few days, \ac{PV} droughts are more frequent in winter, while wind droughts are more frequent in summer (Figure~\ref{fig:figure_SI9}).